ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 .. figure:: ../screenshots/admin_conformance_dashboard_organisation_view_overall_report_controls.png
   :align: center

-The PDF report includes an **overview** section summarising the report's context and status.
+The PDF report includes an **overview** summarising the report's context and status.
 This includes:

 * The **organisation** and **system** the report refers to.
 * The selected **domain**, **specification group**, or **specification** (skipped if the report refers to the overall status).